useflyyer/flyyer-docs/guides/get-started.md

 1. Create a project [here](https://flayyer.com/dashboard/_/projects/new).

-2. Insert the smart image link on your `og:image` meta tag.
-It's built with your `project-slug` and the current `path` of your site.
+2. Insert the smart image link on your `og:image` meta-tag.
+It's built with your `project-slug` and the current `pathname` of your site.
 Why the current path?
-Our AI system needs to know from which path of your website obtain the information to enrich your preview.
+Our AI system needs to know from which path of your website obtain the information to enrich your preview automatically.

   In HTML it would look like this: